-By the time he was in high school, aerospace engineering professor Alec Gallimore had two clear goals: become an astronaut and fly a spacecraft he’d helped design.
+By the time he was in high school, dean and professor Alec Gallimore had two clear goals: become an astronaut and fly a spacecraft he’d helped design.
 He knows there were times when this particular career plan sounded, well, kind of out there.

 But getting out there was really the whole point.

 Gallimore’s interest in electric propulsion grew out of his love for science fiction - specifically Star Trek and 2001: A Space Odyssey - and his fascination with the idea of taking high-speed travel to the extreme.
-But unlike a lot of teenage sci-fi fans, Gallimore, now the College of Engineering’s Associate Dean for Academic Affairs, the Richard F. and Eleanor A. Towner Professor of Engineering, and an Arthur F. Thurnau Professor, put himself on course for his own space odyssey.
+But unlike a lot of teenage sci-fi fans, Gallimore, now the Robert J. Vlasic Dean of Engineering, the Richard F. and Eleanor A. Towner Professor of Engineering, and an Arthur F. Thurnau Professor, put himself on course for his own space odyssey.

 His Plasmadynamics and Electric Propulsion Lab works on leveraging the long-haul potential of electric propulsion to build systems capable of extremely long space missions.
 The X3 plasma thruster his team developed in partnership with NASA and the U.S. Air Force is part of a prototype propulsion system that NASA is considering for a future mission sending humans to Mars.